graphile/graphile.github.io/src/pages/postgraphile/smart-comments.md

 ## Smart rename

 You can add a smart comment to an entity to rename that entity.
 Simply create a comment referring to the entitiy in question and use `@name` followed by the new name.
+You will find that all the related types and fields in GraphQL will reflect the change.
+If they don't update immediately, then you may have forgotten to enable `--watch` mode; you can restart the server to load the changes.

 ### Example